 Meanwhile U.S. National Guard veteran, Kegan, is working with BP mentor Candace McKinney.
 He says: “This has been phenomenal.
 My mentor is amazing and always looking for ways to help and encourage me.
 I largely accredit the mentorship in helping me find my new position."

 Another mentor, BP human resources specialist and Air Force veteran, Pree Newton says: “I believe this partnership is a great opportunity for newly-separated veterans to grow their professional networks.
 They get the chance to learn from people in the industry on how to successfully transfer their skills into corporate America; I wish there’d been programs like this one when I separated 10 years ago.”

-The networking works: The ultimate goal for these mentor pairings is to produce job opportunities beyond the military.
+The ultimate goal for these mentor pairings is to produce job opportunities beyond the military.
 And BP’s volunteers are helping make that happen; a number of veterans have already found employment after program guidance.